 Where to find it Oak Avenue, Grabouw (via N2, R321)

-Ride the steam train to Elgin The steam train bound for Elgin departs from the Royal Cape Yacht Club in Cape Town at 8am.
+Ride the steam train to Elgin The steam train bound for Elgin departs from the Harbour Bridge Hotel in Foreshore, Cape Town at 8am.
 It arrives at the market at 11.30am, giving passengers time to explore before heading back to the Mother City in time for a 5.30pm arrival.
 Enjoy the breathtaking scenery of mountains, endless rolling hills – and even spot a few sheep and cows along the way.

 Operating times Saturday, 8am – 5.30pm